-Jeffrey Eloff

-Sonic Automotive Inc.
+Jeffrey Eloff Sonic Automotive Inc.

-Operations Research Specialist

-Charlotte, NC

-Email: jeff@jeffeloff.com

-Jeff Eloff is currently employed with Sonic Automotive providing industry analysis, business forecasts and assistance in the development of new and used automotive vehicle pricing and inventory optimization models.

-He holds a master's degree in Economics with a specialization in Applied Econometrics and received his Ph.D. in the Spatially Integrated Social Science program from the University of Toledo in December 2014.
-His dissertation was concerned with the interplay between publicly-funded transportation investments and the spatial economy.
-While a graduate student at the University of Toledo, he won an award as part of the ACRP Graduate Award Program on Public Sector Aviation Issues for academic year 2013-2014, preparing research on "Airport Infrastructure Investments in Light of Network Effects."
+Operations Research Specialist Charlotte, NC Email: jeff@jeffeloff.com Jeff Eloff is currently employed with Sonic Automotive, providing industry analysis, business forecasts and assistance in the development of new and used automotive vehicle pricing and inventory optimization models.
+He holds a Master's degree in Economics with a specialization in Applied Econometrics and received his Ph.D. in the Spatially Integrated Social Science program from the University of Toledo in December 2014.
+His dissertation addressed the interplay between publicly-funded transportation investments and the spatial economy.
+While a graduate student at the University of Toledo, Jeff won an award as part of the ACRP Graduate Research Award Program for academic year 2013-2014, preparing research on "Airport Infrastructure Investments in Light of Network Effects."